Antoin Sevruguin: Legacy

 After his death from a kidney infection, Sevruguin's images resurfaced.
 He was survived by seven children from his marriage to Louise Gourgenian.

 In 1951–1952, an American historian of Iranian Islamic architecture, Myron Bement Smith, learned that 692 plates on glass by Sevrugian were up for sale at the American Presbyterian Mission in Tehran.
-Smith bought the images for $200 USD, and when he died, this window Katharine Smith donated the photo plates archive to the Smithsonian Institution.
+Smith bought the images for USD 200, and when he died, his widow Katharine Smith donated the photo plates archive to the Smithsonian Institution.
 Only 696 of Sevruguin's negatives survive today.

 The small exhibit curated by Massumeh Farhad, "Antoin Sevruguin and the Persian Image" (2001) was held at the Sackler Museum of Harvard University.
-The Runa Islam exhibition “Projects 95: Runa Islam” (2011) at the Museum of Modern Art (MoMA) featured the work "Emergence" (2011), that had been derived from one of Sevruguin's images.
+The Runa Islam exhibition "Projects 95: Runa Islam" (2011) at the Museum of Modern Art (MoMA) featured the work "Emergence" (2011), that had been derived from one of Sevruguin's images.